mmistakes/minimal-mistakes/_posts/2018-06-28-xamarin-how-set-imageview-scaletype-to-topcrop.md

 ---
 Yesterday I have had the need to align TopCrop an image inside an Android ImageView.
 Unfortunally Android ImageView doesn't allow this crop style, so I have implemented it by my own starting from a java sample.

-The following c# code implements a class that implements a special ImageView that align "TOPCROP" the image.
+The following c# code is a class that implements a TopCropImageView that does this job.

 ```csharp
 using Android.Annotation;